BlueQuartzSoftware/DREAM3D/ReadMe.md

 + Adding additional methods to the OrientationMath and QuaternionMath c++ classes
 + Fixing issue with writing the parameters of some filters into a pipeline file
 + Fixed Issue no. 148: Fixing issue where an .ang file was too short with respect to the headers.
 We now return a warning to the user stating there was not enough data in the file
++ Fixing bug when adding a Favorite Folder the user type was not set correctly and subsequent adding of a favorite to the folder would not work correctly.

 ### Version 4.2.4815 ###